Retirees may need an extra infusion of cash for a variety of reasons.

-Out-of-pocket fees -- including closing costs, an appraisal and other charges -- vary by mortgage company, but average around $700, Kiel says.
-There's also mandatory counseling, which requires a fee, to make sure you completely understand the loan and its terms.
+Out-of-pocket fees vary by mortgage company, but average around $700, Kiel says.
+There’s also mandatory counseling, which requires a fee, to make sure you completely understand the loan and its terms.
 That fee usually runs $100 to $200.

 FHA insurance is also factored in to the reverse mortgage loan amount.
-When you get a reverse mortgage loan, you no longer have monthly mortgage payments, but you still must pay the taxes, insurance and maintenance expenses on your home.
+When you get a reverse mortgage loan, you no longer have monthly mortgage payments, but you still must pay the taxes and insurance on your home.

-If you sell your home, the loan is repaid with the proceeds.
+Should you sell your home, the loan is repaid with those funds.